A Prayer for a Faithful Heart

 Dear Lord, not matter what trials await us tomorrow, may we never forget the blessings you have shown us.
 Help me cling to you as my anchor.
 Help me remember your steadfast love and faithfulness for me in all things.
 In Jesus' Name, Amen.

-*Editor’s Note: The following is an abridged version of Big with Mercy by Alistair Begg, to read the full article follow this link.
+This devotional is an abridged version of Big with Mercy by Alistair Begg, to read the full article follow this link.